 How long are the auditions?

-The actual audition is only a few minutes, but the whole process takes about 15-20 minutes.
+The actual audition is only a few minutes, but the whole process can take up to 45 minutes or so.